You can find the cover you need by:

 Claims limit: This is the most an insurer will pay per claim.
-You can check the average repair costs for your car on the Click Mechanic website.
+Check exactly what is covered here.

 Maximum hourly rate: This is the most an insurer will pay for labour costs.
 Check the policy documents, because if a garage charges more than the maximum rate, you may have to pay towards the cost.

 Age limit: Most policies do not cover cars over 12 years old, and some only cover vehicles under 5 years old.
 Check the terms before you buy to make sure your car can be covered.